pester/Pester/README.md

-## This branch contains pre-relase code which will eventually become Pester v4.0.0.
-It is not intended for public use at this time, nor is it supported.

 __Build Status:__ [![Build status](https://build.powershell.org/guestAuth/app/rest/builds/buildType:(id:Pester_TestPester)/statusIcon)](https://build.powershell.org/project.html?projectId=Pester&tab=projectOverview&guest=1)

 Pester 3.0 has been released!
 To see a list of changes in this version, refer to the [What's New in Pester 3.0?](https://github.com/pester/Pester/wiki/What's-New-in-Pester-3.0) Wiki page.